 The WAF Rule Set protects your applications against threats such as SQL Injections, Remote File Inclusion (RFI), Cross-Site Scripting (XSS) and more.
-WAF analyzes HTTP and HTTPS requests, detects and blocks malicious acts before they reach your infrastructure and without impacting the performance of your applications.
+WAF analyzes HTTP and HTTPS requests, detects and blocks malicious acts before they reach your infrastructure, without impacting the performance of your applications.

-1. Hands-on.
-Creating a WAF Rule Set for your applications
+1. Creating a WAF Rule Set for your applications

 WAF Rule Set is the set of rules that protects against the most varied types of attacks.
 It defines the protections you want to activate, the detection sensitivity level and the whitelist.

-- Access Real-Time Manager and enter the Edge Services> WAF menu.
+- Access Real-Time Manager and go to the Edge Libraries > WAF Rules menu;

-- Save your rule set with a descriptive name.
-You will need it to perform the rule set association later through the Rules Engine.
+- Give your WAF a suggestive name.
+You will need it to later join the Rule Set through Rules Engine;

 During Counting Mode, it is recommended that you leave all protections enabled so that you can monitor the threats detected by WAF.